conya1/ci-cd-pipeline-with-cloudformation-and-github-actions/README.md

-# You are a DevOps Engineer working for a software development company called Hero
+# Cloudformation Case Study
-Technologies.
+You are a DevOps Engineer working for a software development company called Hero Technologies.
 The company has a requirement to automate the deployment of a static website using AWS CloudFormation, Amazon S3 bucket, and GitHub Actions pipeline.
 The website consists of HTML, CSS, and JavaScript files.